 Flxible also joined the party in 1955 with their Vistaliner, powered by a Cummins diesel.
 Trailways bought some, but eventually found their ultimate Scenicruiser competitor further afield: in Germany.

 In 1958, Kässbohrer also delivered four articulated Golden Eagles to Trailways, but that turned out to be a bit more than Trailways could use economically.
 Amazingly, one is restored, and another sits nearby Eugene in Dexter behind the former Green Tortoise shops.
-I must go shoot it before it disappears.
+Here’s the full story on this pioneering bus.

 Eagle production switched to a Trailways-owned dedicated plant in Belgium in 1958, and in 1974 production was switched to Brownsville , Texas.
 The Eagles went through a number of evolutions and was made until about 1996.
 The Eagle was generally felt to have a better ride and more practical configuration than the Scenicruiser.